List of loanwords in Indonesian: From Portuguese

 Alongside Malay, Portuguese was the lingua franca for trade throughout the archipelago from the sixteenth century through to the early nineteenth century.
 The Portuguese were among the first westerners to sail east to the "Spice Islands".
 Loanwords from Portuguese were mainly connected with articles the early European traders and explorers brought to Southeast Asia.

 From Dutch

 The former colonial power, the Netherlands, left an extensive imprint on Indonesian vocabulary.
 These Dutch loanwords, as well as other non Italo-Iberian European language loanwords which were introduced via Dutch, cover all aspects of life.
 Some Dutch loanwords possessing clusters of multiple consonants pose difficulties for speakers of Indonesian.
 This problem is usually solved by the insertion of the schwa.
 For example, Dutch schroef [ˈsxruf] → sekrup [səˈkrup].
-The months from January (Januari) to December (Desember) used in Indonesian are also derived from Dutch.
-Although Dutch loanwords are normally no longer newly-developed, there is some sort of derivation using Dutch-loaned suffixes, like -si "-tion" ← Dutch -tie, -ase "-age" ← -age, and -is "-ic, -ish" ← -isch.
+The months from January (Januari) to December (December) used in Indonesian are also derived from Dutch.
+Although Dutch loanwords are normally no longer newly developed, there is some sort of derivation using Dutch-loaned suffixes, like -si "-tion" ← Dutch -tie, -ase "-age" ← -age, and -is "-ic, -ish" ← -isch.

 It is estimated that 10,000 words in the Indonesian language can be traced back to the Dutch language.